-- TEL has the following structure in place to ensure the proper performance of business, and endeavors to enhance practicality and effectiveness. - 1 Compliance System - (I) In accordance with "The Tokyo Electron Group Code of Ethics," and "Compliance Regulations," we work to ensure thorough awareness of, and thorough implementation of, compliance.
-"The Tokyo Electron Group Code of Ethics" was revised in May of 2020 in order to clarify its position as a code of conduct, and we are working on the development of a stronger corporate ethics and compliance structure. - (ii) Compliance-related education and training are provided according to positions or otherwise as a compulsory program to all executives and employees depending on the theme and topics.
-The topics of the compliance education and training include corporate ethics and compliance, prevention of bribery, competition law, Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors, export compliance, insider trading prevention, protection of personal information, and prevention of harassment. - (iii) With the objective of bolstering compliance systems group-wide and at each group company, the TEL Group appointed Regional Compliance Controllers at major overseas sites and developed an official reporting structure in which they directly report to the Chief Compliance Officer who supervises the TEL Group's Compliance Department.
-They are working to implement measures to prevent, detect and respond to compliance issues. - (iv) For early detection and early response to matters which may violate laws, regulations, or principles of business ethics, TEL has a unified internal reporting system in Japan and overseas in place, along with measures to ensure confidentiality and anonymity and prevent retaliation, which are important principles in the operation of the system. - 2 Risk Management Structure - (i) We established "Risk Management Regulations" and "Crisis Management Regulations," and evaluate and analyze risks that encompass the Group.
-We periodically review the material risk items that encompass the Group, promote necessary measures pertaining to material risks, periodically report the status of risk management activities to the Board of Directors and to Audit & Supervisory Board Members, and endeavor to reduce risks.
-Furthermore, in FY2021, we newly established a Risk Management Committee with members such as General Managers of each Business Division and Presidents of TEL Group companies participating and engage in risk management activities such as the implementation of continuous monitoring of select risk items, under the guidance of the risk owners in each risk area. - (ii) The TEL Group has formulated business continuation plans that address risks like earthquakes, and we are continuously engaged in efforts to review measures for realizing early recovery and substitute production at each base of operation.
+- TEL has the following structure in place to ensure the proper performance of business, and endeavors to enhance practicality and effectiveness. - 1 Compliance System - (I) The Group promotes and ensures that employees and officers understand the importance of compliance thoroughly based on Code of Ethics of the TEL Group and Compliance Regulations. - (ii) Compliance-related education and training are provided according to positions or otherwise as a compulsory program to all executives and employees depending on the theme and topics.
+The topics of the compliance education and training include corporate ethics and compliance, prevention of bribery, competition law, Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors, export compliance, insider trading prevention, protection of personal information, and prevention of harassment. - (iii) People responsible for compliance have been appointed at key overseas sites, creating a system for organizationally direct reporting to the Chief Compliance Officer, who oversees the Group's Compliance Department.
+In addition, we are checking on a monthly basis the status of prevention, identification, and response to compliance-related problems, leading promotion of compliance measures.
+In order to continuously strengthen the compliance system, reviews are conducted by the external experts to identify risks and consider necessary measures. - (iv) For early detection and early response to matters which may violate laws, regulations, or principles of business ethics, TEL has a unified internal reporting system in Japan and overseas in place, along with measures to ensure confidentiality and anonymity and prevent retaliation, which are important principles in the operation of the system. - 2 Risk Management Structure - (I) The TEL Group establishes "Risk Management Regulations" and "Crisis Management Regulations," and assesses and analyzes risks which could affect the Group.
+The Group performed periodic reviews of material risks which could affect the Group.
+The Group promotes necessary measures and reports on risk management activities to the Board of Directors and the Audit & Supervisory Board Members on a regular basis with the aim of reducing risks.
+In addition, the Risk Management Committee is promoting the practice of autonomous and effective risk management in the form of risk identification and follow-up monitoring on a regular basis under the leadership of the risk owners of respective risk areas, such as general managers of business divisions and presidents of the Group companies.
+We also strive to raise awareness throughout the TEL Group by holding regular workshops and developing employee training. - (ii) The TEL Group is working to further improve its information security system through organizational enhancements, including the establishment of a dedicated organization led by the Information Security Committee, as well as security assessments conducted by the external experts. - (iii) The TEL Group formulated its Business Continuity Plan at the headquarters to respond to a variety of risks to company operations including natural disasters such as earthquakes.